saumyaariyawansha/Python_Project/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

 To do this, first I filtered out the most popular job titles among all the data job roles and then get the top 5 skills required for each of the job roles.
-This query can be used as a highlighted as for which skills to focus more when applying for a specific job title.
+This query can be used as a highlight as for which skills to focus more when applying for each of these specific job title.

 View my notebok with detailed steps here:
 [Skills_demand.ipynb](Project/Skills_demand.ipynb)